 - 2 tbsp white roasted sesame seeds

 - 1 dried red hot chili pepper *optional

-- Once boiling slightly, increase to medium heat for one minute to boil off alcohol content and enhance the rich flavour of the sake.
+- In a small saucepan, combine 1/2 cup Japanese sake or white wine and 1/3 cup brown sugar and bring to a boil on low-medium heat.
+Boil for one minute to boil off alcohol content and enhance the rich flavor of the sake.

 - Bring temperature down to low and add 1 clove minced garlic, 1 tsp minced ginger, 2 tbsp honey, and 1/4 cup fruit puree or 100% fruit juice of your choice to the saucepan.
 Stir to combine.

 - Add 1/2 cup dark soy sauce (such as Kikkoman) and continue to stir the mixture.